Do you shoot pistol or rifle? Long or short range? 100, 200, 300 or 500 yards? 1000 maybe?

-An angled body is the more sensible choice for a target shooter.
+An angled body is the more sensible choice for target shooting.

-That depends on how and what you want to do with your scope.
-We’ve written a full article on the pros and cons of the two types but in brief.
+It really depends on how and what you want to do with your scope.
+But for more on this subject we’ve written a full article on the pros and cons of angled vs straight spotting scopes.

 You may just about be able to get away without a tripod at 100 yards, but the further you shoot the shakier the image will become unless you mount your scope on a stable base.